Zeallord/Zeallord/README.md

 - 👼 My name is riqi

+- 🇮🇩 I'm from Indonesia

-- 🔭 I am Not programmer
+- 🔭 I'm not a programmer

 - 😎 I'm interested in bots and the web